docker/docs/ci-cd/best-practices.md

 ## Next steps

-We know there are a lot more tips and tricks for using Docker in CI, however, we think these are some of the important things, considering the recent Hub rate limit updates.
+We know there are a lot more tips and tricks for using Docker in CI, however, we think these are some of the important things, considering the recent Docker Hub rate limit updates.

+  > **Note**
+  >
-If you are still experiencing issues with pull limits once you are authenticated, you can consider upgrading to either a [Pro or a Team account](https://www.docker.com/pricing){:target="_blank" rel="noopener" class="_"} .
+  > If you are still experiencing issues with pull limits after you are authenticated, you can consider upgrading to either a [Pro or a Team account](https://www.docker.com/pricing){:target="_blank" rel="noopener" class="_"} .

 For information on how to configure GitHub Actions CI/CD pipeline, see [Configure GitHub Actions](github-actions.md).